JordyHers-org/Times-up-flutter/README.md

 spend on screen.So far the app is only available on Android.
 The app can't run on iOS devices.

-The application has for sole purpose totrack and record the data from the child's
+The application has for sole purpose to track and record the data from the child's

 device and send it to parents.
 The application does not violate the privacy policies